juancarbajal98/juancarbajal98/README.md

 - I currently work a lot with JavaScript and C++ 👨🏽‍💻 👨🏽‍💻 👨🏽‍💻

-- I'm currently trying to learn GoLang and SQL 🔬 🔬 🔬
+- I'm currently trying to learn React 🔬 🔬 🔬

 - Ask me about C++ or Python! 🤓 🤓 🤓